singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include lazyload.html image_src="https://i.ibb.co/cDS9RN7/Screenshot-2020-04-04-at-12-14-54-AM.png" image_alt="Loan Provider company decision Tree" image_title="Loan Provider company decision Tree" %}

-Classification tree algorithms are generally divided into two parts.

-1. Bagging Algorithms
-2. Boosting Algorithms

-Let's hold this thought for a while and discuss the most general terms which you will hear a lot while people are talking about decision trees.

 As we already know from our previous discussion on Regression Trees, that tree algorithms are Greedy in nature which means they tend to choose the better node now, rather than choosing a node which will create a better tree later.

 Also, in contrast to regression tree where predicted response of any given node is the mean of all the observations in the region, in classification trees predicted response is the most commonly occurring observation in the region to which it belongs.